 “Anihan played an instrumental part in achieving my dreams.“

 For Maria, supporting her family financially is very important, as she has two younger siblings who also depend on financial support to pay for their education.
-It is therefore important that foundations such as Wonder partner with local foundations in order to step in and make private education more accessible for marginalised groups.
+It is therefore important that foundations such as WONDER partner with local foundations in order to step in and make quality education more accessible for underprivileged communities.